karstenmuehlsteph/homebridge-rademacher-homepilot/README.md

 * `password_hashed`: password to HomePilot is alerady hashed with sha256 (if enabled in its web interface)
 * `scenes_as_switch`: if "true", all scenes are added as switch to HomeKit, otherwise scenes are not added at all
 * `debug`: if "true", debugging is activated
-* `UseDIDs`: if "true" you can choose what Devices are mirrored to HomeKit, you have to enter matching DIDs below
+* `did_list_usage`: if "include" you can choose what Devices are mirrored to HomeKit, you have to enter matching DIDs below, if "exclude" you can exclude a list of DIDs, default is "none"
-* `DIDs`: enter the Device IDs (DIDs) you want to be shown in HomeKit.
-You can find them in the Status Screen of HomeBridge if you enable "UseDIDs" and insert at least one fake DID
+* `did_list`: enter the Device IDs (DIDs) you want to be shown in HomeKit.
+You can find them in the Status Screen of HomeBridge if you enable "did_list_usage" and insert at least one fake DID
-          Example: "DIDs": [1010101,1010102,1010133]
+          Example: "did_list": [1010101,1010102,1010133]

-# To-Do
-* option to choose if you include or exclude the given DIDs

 # Community